zackmore/mpvue-intro/article.md

 # Making Wechat Mini-Program with Vue.js - A Brief Introduction to mpvue

 ## What is Wechat Mini-Program

+Wechat Mini-Program looks like normal apps, but they are in Wechat App, not in Android or iOS platform.

+Basically you could treat them like very light, small, only main function apps. compare to normal APP, Mini-Program got some differences:

+1. no need to install, just search, use, and close.
+2. limited by the size (max 2M for now), Mini-Program prefers offer only the main function, not like normal app with completed functions.
+3. the publishment of Mini-Program is managed by Tencent, not the Apple or Android Market.

+Since Wechat almost got a very large portion of Chinese market, the Mini-Program becomes popular in China too, and the developer number of Mini-Program increases too.

+Wechat offered completed developer tool kit for developers to make Mini-Program.
+But in a developer opinion, it is not a good choice.

 ## Problems About the Official Development Kit